PhD-Programme: FAQ

 PhD projects start between July and October each year on an individual basis.
 The structured CGA programme starts in October with the 'CGA Welcome Days'.

 You must provide two referees for the application process.
-The first referee should be your current or most recent academic supervisor, e.g. of your BSc thesis project.
+The first referee should be your current or most recent academic supervisor, e.g. of your BSc or MSc thesis project.
 Your second referee can be a former supervisor, not necessarily from academia, but from a science-related work environment (e.g. industry).
 Your second referee can also be a supervising postdoctoral researcher, but this person should have a PhD.

 If you are having problems logging in to the application system, please try the following first: 1.
 Try a different browser (preferably Chrome or Firefox).
 2. Clear your cache and try logging in again.
 3. Copy and paste your login details instead of entering them manually.
 If all of these steps do not work, please email cga-coordination[at]uni-koeln.de.